-Although completing a few warm up exercises before running only takes a few extra minutes, it often feels like a drag.
+Although completing warm up exercises before running only takes a few extra minutes, it often feels like a drag.
 As runners, we want to get out there and start running immediately.
 It’s tempting to skip the warm up routine altogether – that is, until we wind up sidelined with an injury.

 One of the best ways to warm up before a run is to complete a few dynamic stretching exercises.

 Dynamic warm ups are a powerful tool for runners.

 Completing a variety of dynamic warm up exercises prior to your run takes as little as one or two minutes, but is crucial for your success as a lifelong runner.

 Warming up before a running usually involves completing a few dynamic stretching exercises with the addition of movement.
 These exercises differ from the static recovery stretches you might do after a run that involve holding a certain position for a certain amount of time.